Last updated on May 26, 2023

 2.3 Note: Additional Neat Pad(s) as Controller or Scheduling Display

-Important Note: At the time of writing adding additional Neat Pads as extra Teams consoles is still in development and will be available in the near future.
+Important Note: At the time of writing adding additional Neat Pads as extra consoles for Microsoft Teams is still in development and will be available in the near future.

 You can add additional Neat Pad as an extra Teams Console (or Teams Panel) to your existing Neat Bar/Bar Pro and Pad combo.
 You will need to choose the ‘Add Neat Pad for room availability (or ‘Add Neat Pad for meeting control’) option when setting up this extra Pad and manually enter the pairing code/activation code.